niuiic/modern-neovim-configuration/README.md

 })
 ```

-5. use `:PackerSync` to install `which-key.nvim`.
+5. Use `:PackerSync` to install `which-key.nvim`.

-6. modify `init.lua`.
+6. Modify `init.lua`.

 ```lua
 require("plugins")
 ```

-7. use `:PackerSync` to install remaining plugins.
+7. Use `:PackerSync` to install remaining plugins.

 8. `mv init.luabp init.lua`.

+9. Install lsps, formatters, lints, daps with `mason.nvim`.
+Check `lua/plugin/mason.nvim` for details.

-9. use `:checkhealth` to check if something is missing.
+10. Use `:checkhealth` to check if something is missing.

-10. Look for specific functions in `lua/plugins.lua`.
+11. Look for specific functions in `lua/plugins.lua`.

 ## Keymap